martinboers/plcnext-book/src/ch00-00-introduction.md

 Simulink® is software for graphical, model-based development of dynamic systems.
 Simulink® models can be integrated into the PLCnext Engineer development environment using the [*PC Worx Target for Simulink*][simulink-add-on] software add-on.

-### Software engineers with experience in C/C++, Rust, C#, Java, Python, Javascript, HTML5, Go, ....
+### Software engineers with experience in C/C++, Rust, C#, Java, Python, Javascript, HTML5, Go, etc

 (something here) - including support tools (SDKs, add-ins for Visual Studio and Eclipse).

 ### Systems integrators and network administrators

-It is possible to simply install and configure pre-built applications on a PLCnext Control, without any software engineering effort.
+It is possible to simply install and configure pre-built applications on a PLCnext Control device, without any software engineering effort.

 ### Project teams with some or all of the above skills

-PLCnext Control includes unique features - such as the Global Data Space (GDS) and the Execution and Synchronisation Manager (ESM) - that make it possible to combine components written in different languages into a single project.
+PLCnext Control devices includes unique features - such as the Global Data Space (GDS) and the Execution and Synchronisation Manager (ESM) - that make it possible to combine components written in different languages into a single project.

 ## Who This Book Is For

 This book is aimed at software developers who want to extend the functionality of a PLCnext Control device with their own software.
-The book contain program examples and references in a number of popular languages, but generally uses C++ to demonstrate the features of PLCnext Control.
+The book contains program examples and references in a number of popular languages, but generally uses C++ to demonstrate the features of PLCnext Control.
 C++ is used because PLCnext Control provides a C++ programming framework, and many of the open-source projects that are suitable for PLCnext Control projects are also written in C++.
 However, software engineers with other programming skills should be able to apply the principles found in this book to their language of choice.
 For these programmers, appendix ? gives references to language-specific resources.

 This book does not cover PLCnext Engineer or programming in IEC 61131-3 languages, and in fact it is not necessary to read this book in order to become proficient in PLCnext Control programming using PLCnext Engineer.
 For IEC 61131-3 programmers, there are other resources from Phoenix Contact that will help you get started with PLCnext Engineer.